Dashzevge/final-project/README.md

 Homeowners and businesses also struggle to locate trustworthy, qualified workers quickly and affordably.

 Goal:
-To create a dedicated platform that connects skilled tradespeople with clients, providing an easy and efficient way to find, book, and manage short-term skilled labor opportunities.
+To create a dedicated platform that connects skilled tradespeople with clients, providing an easy and efficient way to find, book, payment and manage short-term skilled labor opportunities.

 REQUIREMENT ANALYSIS:

 Functional Requirements:

 User Registration and Login:
-Tradespeople and clients can register with relevant details.
+Professionals and Clients can register with relevant details.
-Role-based access (Worker vs. Client).
+Role-based access (Professionals and Clients).

 Job Listings:
-Clients can post job requests specifying requirements, location, and budget.
+Clients can post job requests(booking) specifying requirements, location, and budget.
-Workers can browse and apply for jobs matching their expertise.
+Professionals can browse and apply for jobs matching their expertise.

+Clients Profiles:
+Clients can create and modified profiles showcasing their skills, certifications, and other details.

-Worker Profiles:
+Professionals Profiles:
-Tradespeople can create profiles showcasing their skills, certifications, and reviews.
+Professionals can create and modified profiles showcasing their skills, certifications, and other details.

 Search and Filters:
 Clients can search for workers based on location, availability, and ratings.
-Workers can filter jobs based on location, type, and budget.
+Professionals can filter jobs based on location, type, and budget.

 Booking System:
 Clients can book tradespeople for specific dates and times.

 Review and Ratings:
-Both clients and workers can rate and review each other after job completion.
+Both clients and professionals can rate and review each other after job completion.

 Non-Functional Requirements: